Marconiusiii/OhCraps/README.md

 Bet on the Pass Line by typing 'p' and hitting Enter, then follow the prompt to put in a bet amount.

 Bet on the Don't Pass Line by typing 'd' and hitting Enter, then follow the prompts to place your bet.

+Once you've set your Line Bets, type 'x' and hit Enter to continue on with the game.

 #### Place Bets